ibm-cloud-docs/dr-automation-powervs/aix-vm.md

 ---

-## Creating an AIX VM with a Configured SSH Key Using CLI
+## Creating an AIX VM with a configured SSH key using CLI

 You can create a new VM with the public key by using the following command (replacing the options with your own):